Always Stay Online and Active on Slack with WebSocket Framejacking

 Trusted EventMessage forgery

-It’s okay to admit that forging a trusted message is exciting.
-What we’ve done is saved a reference to a real pong (which we cannot easily clone), and made the data attribute writeable.
+Admit it—forging a trusted message is exciting.
+We saved a reference to a real pong (which is hard to clone) and made its data attribute writeable.

 Question: Does this work with a minimized browser?

 Yes.
-Slack uses a Service Worker that runs in the background in its own thread outside the rendering thread.
-Web Service Workers are responsible for sending alerts, updating charts, syncing data, and more.
+Slack uses a Service Worker running in its own background thread.
+Service Workers handle alerts, chart updates, data sync, and more.

 Slack Service Worker